 I spent many years working in higher education, as a journalist and researcher in print and visual media, and as a manager in the voluntary sector.
 This experience is brought to my work as a therapist on a number of levels, including an awareness of the particular pressures of different working environments, and the ways in which relationship issues at home can also be enacted in the workplace.

 How I Work

-I work from therapy rooms in Stockbridge, EH3, and also online via Skype for established clients.
+I work from therapy rooms in Stockbridge, EH3, and also online.
 Regular sessions, which take place weekly, are 50 minutes long.
 Daytime and evening appointments are available.

 I offer a free initial half-hour phone call at a time that suits you to discuss your concerns and clarify how I might be able to help before booking an appointment.
 This may help you decide if you want to engage in therapy at this stage, and whether or not I am the right therapist for you.

 As a registered member of the British Association for Counselling and Psychotherapy (BACP), I work within its Ethical Framework for Good Practice in Counselling and Psychotherapy.
 I continue to update and improve my practice through professional development and training.

 PG Dip, Integrative Counselling and Psychotherapy, University of East London (BACP accredited);

 Cert Counselling and Counselling Skills, University of London;